Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Inextendible curves

+(d) Without the reparametrization or the fixed parametrization by arclength in the KS-setting, the locally Lipschitz continuous causal curve $\gamma:[0,1) \rightarrow \R^{1+1}$ in Minkowski space $\R^{1+1}$ defined by $\gamma(t)= (1-\sqrt{1-t},0)$ would not be future extendible as a locally Lipschitz continuous causal curve (i.e.~in the sense of \cite[Definition~3.10]{KS18}, \cite[Definition~3.5]{Ta25}, and \cite[Definition~2.8]{BG25}).
+Allowing inextendible causal curves of this type would lead to an undesirable behavior of the notions of Condition A and Cauchy sets.
+For instance, Minkowski space would neither satisfy Condition A nor contain Cauchy sets.

+(e) The metric-compatibility assumption is necessary for the equivalence stated in (a) as the following example shows.
+We consider $X=[0,\infty]$ as a causal space with causal relation $\leq$ and timelike relation $<$.
+With respect to the order topology on $X$ and the Euclidean topology on $\R^2$ the map

+is a homeomorphism onto its image.
+Endowed with the metric $\rho$ obtained by restricting the Euclidean metric to $c(X)$ and identifying the latter with $X$, the pair $(X,\rho)$ is a compact (in particular proper) metric space.
+The map

+where $\arctan(\infty)\coloneqq \pi/2$, defines a (finite, continuous) Lorentzian distance on $X$ which turns $(X,\rho,<,\leq,d)$ into a KS-Lorentzian pre-length space.
+As a KS-Lorentzian pre-length space, $X$ is (globally hyperbolic in the sense of Subsection~\ref{sub:ms_spaces}, and, in particular,) locally causally closed in the sense of \cite[Definition 3.4]{KS18}.
+Since the curve $c_{|[0,\infty)}$ has infinite length, there exists a (future-directed) causal curve $\gamma:[0,\infty)\rightarrow X$ parametrized by arclength with $\lim_{t\rightarrow \infty} \gamma(t)=\infty \in X$, which, according to \cite[Lemma~3.12]{KS18} and \cite[Lemma~2.9]{BG25}, should be both future extendible and future inextendible.
+In fact, $\gamma$ is future extendible as a continuous causal curve and future inextendible as a locally Lipschitz continuous causal curve. \end{remsdfn}

-A causal curve on an \emph{open} interval in a KS-Lorentzian pre-length space resp.~a Lorentzian metric space is inextendible in the sense of \cite[Definition 2.8]{BG25} resp.~\cite[Definition 11]{Mi25} if it has neither future nor \emph{past endpoints}, which are defined as follows.
+A causal curve on an \emph{open} interval in a Lorentzian metric space is inextendible in the sense of \cite[Definition 11]{Mi26} if it has neither \emph{future} nor \emph{past endpoints}, which are defined as follows.